Thallium(I) fluoride

 Thallium(I) fluoride is the inorganic compound with the formula TlF.
 It is a white solid, forming orthorhombic crystals.
 The solid is slightly deliquescent.
 It has a distorted sodium chloride (rock salt) crystal structure, due to the 6s^{2} inert pair on Tl^{+}.

 This salt is unusual among the thallium(I) halides in that it is very soluble in water.

-Reactions

 Thallium(I) fluoride can be prepared by the reaction of thallium(I) carbonate with hydrofluoric acid.